 Employees may opt-out of the auto-enrolment scheme.

-For more information, see the(opens a PDF) from the Pensions Regulator, who also offer a number of other useful .
+For more information, see the(opens a PDF) from the Pensions Regulator.

 An employer should not advise employees about the financial benefits of a particular pension scheme or provide any financial advice on choosing a scheme.
 They should simply provide a channel to allow the employee to discuss these matters with the scheme provider.
 The employer can provide help and guidance, give additional information or interpret the information, but should be careful not to advise employees.
-The provision of financial advice is strictly controlled by the Financial Services Authority.
+The provision of financial advice is strictly controlled by the Financial Conduct Authority (one of the successors to the Financial Services Authority).
 Employees are not obliged to sign up to the scheme.

 The employer must ensure that it keeps a record of the direct payment payroll arrangements showing the rate and dates of contributions.
 Separate records should be kept for contributions made by the employer and employee.
 The records must be kept for a minimum period of six tax years.